How we test compost

 Each one of our composts was assessed on whether it had fine or large particles, and any visible pest problems, such as fungus gnats (sciarid fly).
 We also made a note of any were that were wet, compacted, or contained rubbish such as plastic.

-We then grew sweetcorn 'Lark' and petunia 'Express Rose' seeds in quarter-size trays.
-We sowed 12 trays of sweetcorn and 12 trays of petunia (25 seeds per tray) in each compost.
+We then grew basil 'Puck' and Petunia 'Express Rose' seeds in quarter-size trays.
+We sowed 12 trays of basil and 12 trays of petunia (25 seeds per tray) in each compost.
 We buy four batches of each compost, so filled three trays per batch.
 Our tests were run in a temperature- and humidity-controlled greenhouse.

 We tested composts for growing-on seedlings and young plants in a temperature- and humidity-controlled greenhouse.
-We planted pepper 'Arianne' seedlings and plug plants of fuchsia 'Shadowdancer Amelie'.
-We grew 20 peppers and 20 fuchsias in 9cm pots of each compost, with five pots per batch.
+We planted cabbage 'Caraflex' seedlings and plug plants of Antirrhinums 'Express Rose'.
+We grew 24 tomatoes and 24 pelargoniums in 9cm pots of each compost, with six pots per batch.

 Our scores are based on how well both trial plants did, weighting the results of both trials equally.